 Together we will call on governments and the United Nations to turn the Arctic into a global sanctuary.

 We have succeeded before.
 30 years ago, Greenpeace led a movement to protect Antarctica.
 Today it remains a global sanctuary; a haven for scientific research and off-limits to exploitation.

-Take a stand too and join the global movement defending that which affects us all.
+Take a stand too and join the global movement to Save the Arctic.

 Campaign news and updates